Wyatt Earp's Old West

 Wyatt Earp's Old West is a computer game developed by Grolier Electronic Publishing in 1994 for Windows 3.x and Macintosh.

 Plot

 Wyatt Earp's Old West is an educational game within a multimedia encyclopedia.
-The package includes a “Shootout” game which is a stand-up arcade shooter.
-The bulk of the program involves wandering through the town, looking at things and listening to the narrator explain about life in the Old West.
-When the player leaves a building, the narrator asks a question related to something he mentioned about the room, earning money for correct responses.
+The package includes a "Shootout" game which is a stand-up arcade shooter.
+The majority of the program involves exploring an Old West town, while the narrator talks about life in that era.
+When the player leaves a building, the narrator asks a question related to the room, with the player earning money for correct responses.